fgmart/fgmart.github.io/_pages/about.md

 Hi, everyone!
 I started at UT San Antonio on August 1, 2023 as professor and chair of computer science.
-Beginning June 1, 2025, I am Interim Dean of our new [College of AI, Cyber, and Computing](https://provost.utsa.edu/ai-cyber-computing/), which will launch on September 1, 2025.
+Beginning June 1, 2025, I am Interim Dean of our new [College of AI, Cyber and Computing](https://provost.utsa.edu/ai-cyber-computing/), which will launch on September 1, 2025.